-- Don't use 22k sample rate. - Increasing sample rate from 44.1k to 48k can provide some improvement.
-(Note that the cheap USB audio adapters can usually handle these two sample rates.) - Strive for a ratio of 5 or more between the audio sample rate and the data rate.
+- Don't use 22k sample rate. - Increasing sample rate from 44.1k to 48k can provide some improvement for 9600 baud.
+(Note that the cheap USB audio adapters can usually handle only these two sample rates.) - Strive for a ratio of 5 or more between the audio sample rate and the data rate.
+Going above 7 doesn't seem to offer much additional improvement.